-As counter intuitive as this may seem, most people probably know someone who left a well-paying job to start their own business or to join a non-profit that they believed in or took a less-well paying job to get something “else”.
-That “else” according to Pink is autonomy, mastery and purpose.
-To learn more about Pink’s ideas, you can go to his website, or check out this engaging YouTube video.
+As counterintuitive as this may seem, most people probably know someone who left a well-paying job to start their own business or to join a non-profit that they believed in or took a less-well paying job to get something “else”.
+That “else” according to Pink is autonomy, mastery, and purpose.
+To learn more about Pink’s ideas, you can go to his website, or check out this engaging YouTube video based on the book.
 It was actually this video that initiated our interest in Pink and prompted a larger group that we are a part of to invite him to speak in Pittsburgh.

 We then moved on to discuss new ideas (Green Hat) that either were developed from the concepts that Pink raised or could be considered counterpoints.

 For example, though we were at first attracted to the idea of a vacation policy that allows you to take unlimited vacation whenever you wanted, as Pink indicated some famously successful companies utilize, some of us were concerned that a policy of unlimited vacation could lead to a corporate culture of no vacation — people either not taking vacation or feeling obligated to work during vacations.
 CNN has recently run articles branding the United States the “no-vacation nation“; Americans don’t take the vacation that they are entitled to — which is far less than many other countries require — and feel the need to stay connected to work even when they are on vacation.